 It should be emphasized that despite the clustering into broadly defined types, asteroids exhibit considerable diversity within the types.
-For instance reflectance spectra of S-type asteroids exhibit an absorption band in the near infrared that varies considerably in both depth and central waveleng from asteroid to asteroid.
-Perhaps two dozen recognizably different spect are all broadly classed as S type, and much diversity exists within other classes as well.
-Despite the considerable variation among asteroid types, in plying a variety of surface compositions, individual asteroids usually short considerable homogeneity in optical properties, although the data pertain only to hemispherically averaged measurements as asteroids rotate.
-A feet cases are known of modest heterogeneity on single asteroids.
+For instance, reflectance spectra of S-type asteroids exhibit an absorption band in the near infrared that varies considerably in both depth and central wavelength from asteroid to asteroid.
+Perhaps two dozen recognizably different spectra are all broadly classed as S type, and much diversity exists within other classes as well.
+Despite the considerable variation among asteroid types, implying a variety of surface compositions, individual asteroids usually show considerable homogeneity in optical properties, although the data pertain only to hemispherically averaged measurements as asteroids.